 Vaping CBD has one key advantage over CBD oil and all other forms of CBD: quick onset of effects.
 Simply put, when you vape CBD, you feel it right away.
 By comparison, CBD oils take about 10 to 30 minutes to be perceived, and other means of using CBD take even longer.

 The second major advantage of vaping CBD is high absorption.
-Research suggests that vaping CBD leads to absorption levels as high as 60%, which is significantly more than most other methods.
+Research suggests that vaping CBD leads to absorption levels around 10% and as high as 60%, which is significantly more than most other methods.

 For example, CBD capsules and edibles have an absorption rate of only about 13-19%, which means only a small portion of the CBD you take reaches the blood where it can provide its benefits.